-University Hall Residence - Our most convenient, oncampus accommodation offers 276 single and double rooms within University Hall itself with the addition of 62 new beds opening for Fall 2011.
+University Hall Residence - Our most convenient, oncampus accommodation offers 276 single and double rooms within University Hall itself.
 These fully-furnished rooms are available on the first four floors and are reserved for first-year residents coming to the University directly from high school.
 The residence is equipped with common rooms, a games room, a laundry centre, and an activity centre.
 The Library, Coulee Junction Cafe, study rooms, and computer labs are conveniently located, and most academic areas are accessible without going outside on inclement days.